Pats' Super Bowl history under Belichick, Brady

 Patriots' Super Bowl history under Bill Belichick and Tom Brady

-The New England Patriots have reached the Super Bowl seven times in 16 seasons under quarterback Tom Brady and head coach Bill Belichick, winning four.
+The New England Patriots have reached the Super Bowl eight times in 17 seasons under quarterback Tom Brady and head coach Bill Belichick, winning five.
 Take a look back at each time the Patriots’ future Hall of Fame duo has been to the title game.

 The Rams came into Super Bowl XXXVI as 14-point favorites behind regular-season MVP Kurt Warner and "The Greatest Show on Turf."
 Despite being outgained in total yards, 427-267, the Patriots pulled off the stunning victory when Adam Vinatieri kicked a 48-yard field goal as time expired.
 The Patriots' defense forced three turnovers -- including a 47-yard interception return for a TD by Ty Law -- to help keep the the game close.
 Brady, in his first season as the Patriots' starting quarterback, completed 16 of 27 passes for 145 yards, one touchdown and no interceptions en route to Super Bowl MVP honors.